In Python, methods are functions included within the definition of a class.

 Class Methods

-Class methods are methods that act on the class itself, rather than on individual instances of the class.
+Class methods are methods that act on the class itself (instead of individual instances of the class).

 They are defined using the @classmethod